robcarver17/pysystemtrade/docs/userguide.md

 #### System methods

-Currently system only has one method of it's own: `system.get_instrument_list()` This will get the list of instruments in the system, eithier from the config object if it contains instrument weights, or from the data object.
+Currently system only has two methods of it's own:

+`system.get_instrument_list()` This will get the list of instruments in the system, eithier from the config object if it contains instrument weights, or from the data object.

+`system.log` provides access to the system's log.
+See [logging][#logging] for more details.

 <a name="caching">
 ### System Caching